DewaYoGamer/DewaYoGamer/README.md

 <h1 align="center">Greeting 👋</h1>

-<p align="center">You should be interested in me cuz you opened my profile, don't you?
+<p align="center">You should be interested in me baacause you opened my profile, don't you?
 So I'll introduce myself.</p>

 <h1 align="center">Who am I? 🤨</h1>
 <p>My name is <b>Dewa Yoga</b>, You can call me Dewa or Yoga.
 Im from Bali, Indonesia.</p>